wyfo/apischema/README.md

 No known alternative achieves all of this.

-(Actually, *Apischema* is even adaptable enough to enable support of competitor libraries in a few dozens of line of code)
+If you wonder what the difference is with *pydantic* library, see the [dedicated section of the documentation](https://wyfo.github.io/apischema/pydantic_difference/), you will see there is a lot of difference.

 ## Example